golemfactory/golem-docs/src/pages/docs/creators/python/tutorials/service-example-4-custom-usage-counters.md

 }
 ```

 Note how `RuntimeCounter` struct is used to pass the value of a counter using `EventEmitter`'s `counter()` method.
-The RuntimeCounter instance will be propagated by the ExeUnit to the Provider agent \(for the purposes of pricing and invoicing\) and to Requestor side where it can be fetched by the Requestor agent's code.
+The RuntimeCounter instance will be propagated by the ExeUnit to the Provider agent (for the purposes of pricing and invoicing) and to Requestor side where it can be fetched by the Requestor agent's code.

 The remaining code includes an implementation of the `ExampleRuntime`, which is fairly simple, as it includes some non-void implementations of `start()` and `run_command()` actions.

-{% hint style="info" %}
+{% alert level="info" %}
 In a real-world scenario, the custom counter should probably refer to some other aspect of the execution - e.g. occupied storage space or maybe the number of requests made to the service running on the provider's end.

-That's because we already have two other counters that refer to time spent on execution available out of the box - one based on the wall clock time registering the time elapsed since the activity has been started \(`com.Counter.TIME`\) and another based on the actual CPU execution time \(`com.Counter.CPU`\).
+That's because we already have two other counters that refer to time spent on execution available out of the box - one based on the wall clock time registering the time elapsed since the activity has been started (`com.Counter.TIME`) and another based on the actual CPU execution time (`com.Counter.CPU`).

-{% /hint %}
+{% /alert %}

 #### `start()`